ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 From Africa (why we prefer hot and dry), 200-100kya. genetic drift as been major cause of humans polytypic nature Humans have developed varied adaptations in response to particular environmental stresses to maintain homeostasis

 An acclimatisation is adaption as a result of experiences in one's life.
-They can be temporary, e.g. tanning or permanent (developmental, i.e. experienced when body is developing?)
+They can be temporary, e.g. tanning or permanent (developmental, e.g. people grow up in mountaineous regions have larger hearts and lungs)

 New world is Americas, Old world is Europe, Asia and Africa